 Time to upgrade, friend.

-Saw you were just at Pitti Uomo in Milan.
+Saw you were just at Pitti Uomo.
 Are the fashion folk carrying any new status items or accessories I should know about?

 Most of the things I saw at Pitti Uomo … were awful.
 Although I was distracted by delicious carbohydrates at every turn, I was able to capture a few cool guys, and, yes, I did spot some trends!